 Not sure where to begin?
 Check out the Girl Scout Guide to U.S. Travel.
 This resource is designed for Juniors and older Girl Scouts who want to take extended trips—that is, longer than a weekend—but also features tips and tools for budding explorers who are just getting started with field trips and overnights.

-If you’re planning any kind of trip—from a short field trip to an overseas expedition—the “Trips and Travel” section of Safety Activity Checkpoints is your go-to resource for safety.
+If you’re planning any kind of trip—from a short field trip to an overseas expedition—the “Trip and Travel” section of Safety Activity Checkpoints is your go-to resource for safety.

-Girl Scout Connections
+Travel and Girl Scout Program Connections

 And if your Girl Scouts are looking to stay closer to home this year?
 Consider visiting one of Girl Scouts of Western Washington’s camp properties.